swcarpentry/shell-novice/reference.md

 standard input
 :   A process's default input stream.
     In interactive command-line applications,
-    it is typically connected to the keyboard;;
+    it is typically connected to the keyboard;
     in a [pipe](#pipe),
     it receives data from the [standard output](#standard-output) of the preceding process.